 Never touch your face when working in gloves.
 This decreases the risk of transferring harmful substances from the gloves to your face, and also prevents bacteria from your skin from getting onto sterile lab surfaces.
+Finger dab hygiene tests (Figure 1), where you place your fingers on an agar stripe that is then incubated, can be used to illustrate the difference between a new pair of gloves and one that has been used for a while (Figure 2).
 The second hygiene rule concerns PPE and hand washing.
 Start by taking off your lab coat, eye protection and gloves, and wash your hands thoroughly before touching the door handle and leaving the lab.
 This helps to avoid contaminating public areas and office spaces, including computer mice and keyboards.

 How to use common lab equipment